padraicmoran/stgallpriscian/README.md

 A revised edition (version 2.0), incorporating Bernhard Bauer's database, was launched first in beta (testing) version in November 2017 and replaced the original version on 13 May 2018.

 Pádraic Moran was responsible for all aspects of technical production.
-Please send any corrections or feedback to: padraic.moran@nuigalway.ie
+Please send any corrections or feedback to: padraic.moran@universityofgalway.ie